41st Tank

 artillery shells that landed nearby that night succeeded in putting everybody

+on edge.
 Plans were laid to cross the Prum River on

 Friday night but it was purely tentative because everything depended on how